-Richard A. Matthew (BA McGill; PhD Princeton) is a Professor in the Schools of Social Ecology and Social Science at the University of California at Irvine, and founding Director of the Center for Unconventional Security Affairs (www.cusa.uci.edu).
+Richard A. Matthew (BA McGill; PhD Princeton) is a Professor in the Schools of Social Ecology and Social Science at the University of California at Irvine, and founding Director of the Blum Center for Poverty Alleviation (www.blumcenter.uci.edu).

 He studies (a) the environmental dimensions of conflict and peacebuilding; (b) climate change adaptation in conflict and post-conflict societies; and (c) the process of transitioning societies from crisis to sustainability.
 He has done extensive field work in conflict zones in South Asia and sub-Saharan Africa.
 His research is widely diffused beyond academic outlets to support the efforts of practitioners in the conservation and humanitarian communities.
 He was, for example, the lead author of the United Nations policy justification, From Conflict to Peacebuilding: The Role of Natural Resources and the Environment.